starkville-tech-meetup/starkville-tech-meetup.github.io/docs/README.md

     countDiv.innerHTML = `Failed to load data; email me at <a href="mailto:techconnect.gtr.ms@gmail.com" target="_blank">techconnect.gtr.ms@gmail.com</a>`;
   });
 </script>

+Want to see this number go up?
+Fill out the RSVP at the bottom of this page!

 ### Ready to meet and talk with other tech folks?